Get your free and exclusive +30-page Authentication Analytics Whitepaper

 4. Future outlook and recommendations

-2. Platform Passkey Support: Device-Bound Only#
+2. Platform Passkey Support: device-bound and iCloud Keychain#

 2.1 Technical Implementation#